klu1211/pytorch-toolbox/pytorch_toolbox/README.md

 # Pytorch Toolbox

-The concept of callbacks is based of off FastAI's code so I have borrow some code from there especially in the learning module.
+The `trainer` class and `Callback` functionality is based off of FastAI's code, as a result I have referenced some of their code